 Although not a cure, the symptoms are completely alleviated as long as the afflicted resides within a noble's or royal's fortress or palace.
-The disease can be treated by consuming blessed food for a week, through Herbal Remedy, through the Pagan spell Panacea, or by the Mystic power Treat Disease.
+The disease can be treated by consuming blessed food for a week, through Herbal Remedy, through the Pagan spell Panacea, or by the Mystic power Treat.
+Disease.
 The non-chronic form of the disease is cured by such treatments.
 The chronic form of the disease will have its symptoms alleviated for a week by these means, but it will recur thereafter.
+The chronic form of this disease can be cured only by spells that specifically state they permanently cure chronic diseases, such as the Pagan spell Solemn Panacea.